Wunderbyte-GmbH/moodle-mod_booking/README.txt

 - Extra option to allow users to be automatically enrolled / unenrolled to/from the associated courses when they make a booking or the booking is cancelled
 - Booking email messages can now be customised via the booking settings page
+- Booking times displayed, as well as dates